chrisamador/new-templates/README.md

 ## Usage

-1. Create templates in a root level folder named `.templates`
+1. Create templates in a root-level folder named `.templates`
-2. Run `yarn new` and follow the prompts to generating code base on your project's templates
+2. Run `yarn new` and follow the prompts to generate code based on your project's templates

 ---

 ## How to create templates
 Create a folder called `.templates` at the root level of your project.
-In that folder you can create sub-folders for each template.
-A template requires two things to work properly.
+In that folder, you can create sub-folders for each template.
+A template requires two things to work correctly.
 First is the `config.json` file at the root of the template.
 Second is the `src` folder which contains all the files and folders that are part of the template.

 All the folders and files inside of `src` will be copied when the template is used.
-Note: Only the internal contents will be copied and not the `src` folder itself.
+Note: Only the internal contents will be copied, not the `src` folder itself.

 **Example folder structure**